 The regular markets are central to Petersfield's character and identity - they must be maintained and helped to flourish.
 Seasonal festivals and events strengthen the town's community spirit, provide a focus for people from the surrounding area and also make Petersfield a destination in its own right for people visiting the South Downs.

-2.2.4 Petersfield must continue to have a close relationship with the surrounding countryside
+2.2.4 Petersfield must continue to act as a centre for the surrounding area